ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 The party then hashes this string with the appropriate algorithm
-based on the "hash_method" parameter of the "callback".
+based on the "hash_method" parameter under the "finish" key.
 If the "hash_method" value is not present in the client instance's
 request, the algorithm defaults to "sha3".